 New Zealand citizens claiming payments in Australia

-To qualify for most Centrelink payments, a person has to satisfy residence requirements.
-Generally, this means that you must be an Australian resident.
-An Australian resident is a person who is living in Australia and is either:
+To qualify for most Centrelink payments, you must satisfy residence requirements.
+Generally, this means you must be an Australian resident.

 Payments that can be claimed if you are a New Zealand citizen

-No matter whether you are a protected or non-protected SCV holder, you will still be able to claim these payments or cards as long as you are residing in Australia:
+No matter whether you are a protected or non-protected SCV holder, you will be able to claim these payments or cards as long as you are living in Australia:

 - Family Tax Benefit

 - Newborn Upfront Payment and Newborn Supplement

 - Low Income Health Care Card